Are insurance bills burning a hole in your back pocket in 2025? If so, you're not alone.

 That’s just the national picture—regional variations show notable differences.

-Homeowners in Auckland pay an average of $2,210 per year ($184 per month) for house insurance.
-While this may seem high, it’s actually below the national average of $2,704.
+Homeowners in Auckland pay an average of $2,111 per year ($176 per month) for house insurance.
+While this may seem high, it’s actually below the national average of $2,841.
+Wellington homeowners pay significantly more, with an average annual premium of $4,589 ($382 per month)—more than twice that of Auckland.
+And Christchurch homeowners sit in the middle, with their average annual house insurance premiums at $2,757 ($230 per month).

 Region | Yearly Costs ($) | Monthly Costs ($) |